cormiertyshawn895/Retroactive/README.md

 ![](screenshots/8.jpg)

-When the app has been successfully modified or installed, you will be able to launch and use it.
+After successfully modifying or installing the app, you can play with it to your heart's content.

 ![](screenshots/9.jpg)